PostgresGUI/website/notes/privacy-policy.md

 ## Summary

-To summarize PostgresMac's approach to privacy:
+To summarize PostgresGUI's approach to privacy:

 - **No data collection**: We do not collect any information from you
 - **Local storage only**: All data stays on your Mac